Is a Wrist MRI right for you?

 Our everyday lives are impacted by technology.
-More of our time is being spent online, and our hands typing away on a laptop or holding a smartphone.
+More of our time is being spent online, and our hands are typing away on a laptop or holding a smartphone.

 The wrist is a complicated joint, home to many small bones, muscles, tendons, nerves and ligaments.

-Therefore when you experience wrist pain, it is very difficult to determine the cause through physical exam or x-rays alone.
+Therefore, when you experience wrist pain, it is very difficult to determine the cause through physical exam or X-rays alone.
 A wrist MRI scan can help doctors pinpoint the cause and severity of wrist damage.
 It’s important to find wrist damage early to begin the recovery process.

 If you have been experiencing wrist pain and have thought about getting a wrist MRI scan, continue to find out what you can expect from the procedure.